-1. Check the water level by removing the pressure cap from the expansion tank.
+1. Check the water level by removing the pressure cap from the expansion tank or radiator.
 In order to give the cooling water an opportunity to expand, the level should be about 1 in.
 (2.5 cm) below the filler cap sealing surface when the engine is cold.
+If using an overflow bottle, the manifold should be full to the cap and the bottle should have coolant in it.